svennam92/istio101/workshop/exercise-4/README.md

 In the example, when a user visits the Guestbook app, the HTTP request is sent from the guestbook service to Watson Tone Analyzer.
 In order for the individual spans of guestbook service and Watson Tone Analyzer to be tied together, we have modified the guestbook service to extract the required headers (x-request-id, x-b3-traceid, x-b3-spanid, x-b3-parentspanid, x-b3-sampled, x-b3-flags, x-ot-span-context) and forward them onto the analyzer service when calling the analyzer service from the guestbook service.
 The change is in the `v2/guestbook/main.go`.
 By using the `getForwardHeaders()` method, we are able to extract the required headers, and then we use the required headers further when calling the analyzer service via the `getPrimaryTone()` method.

-## Questions

-1. Does a user need to modify their app to get metrics for their apps?
-A: 1.
-Yes 2.
-No. (2 is correct)

-2. Does a user need to modify their app to get distributed tracing for their app to work properly?
-A: 1.
-Yes 2.
-No. (1 is correct)

-3. What distributed tracing system does Istio support by default?
-A: 1.
-Zipkin 2.
-Kibana 3.
-LogStash 4.
-Jaeger.
-(1 and 4 are correct)

 #### [Continue to Exercise 5 - Expose the service mesh with the Istio Ingress Gateway](../exercise-5/README.md)